manticoresoftware/manticoresearch/manual/Creating_an_index/Creating_a_distributed_index/Remote_indexes.md

 `agent_connect_timeout` defines remote agent connection timeout.
 By default the value is assumed to be in milliseconds, but can have [another suffix](../../Server_settings/Special_suffixes.md)).
 Optional, default is 1000 (ie. 1 second).

-When connecting to remote agents, `searchd` will wait at most this much time for connect() call to complete successfully.
-If the timeout is reached but connect() does not complete, and `retries` are enabled, retry will be initiated.
+When connecting to remote agents, `searchd` will wait at most this much time to complete successfully.
+If the timeout is reached but the connection has not been established and `retries` are enabled, retry will be initiated.

 ## agent_query_timeout